 Liberal Academic Macroeconomics

-On the left, academic macroeconomics is even more dominated by Keynesians than on the right, but the left has different priorities.
+On the left, academic macroeconomics is a bit more dominated by Keynesians than on the right, but the left has different priorities.

 Keynesian School: Liberal Keynesians are more favorably predisposed to government spending than conservative Keynesians who are more likely to favor tax cuts as an economic stimulus.
-There are a lot of sub-categories of Keynesians on the left, but their policies are all broadly similar:
+There are a lot of sub-categories of Keynesians on the left, but their policies tend to be broadly similar:

-Neo-Keynesian, Old-Keynesian, or Neoclassical Keynesian: This was mainstream macroeconomics from 1936-1980 that used simple the simple models that we still teach in undergraduate education based on things like AS-AD, Hicks’ IS-LM model and the Phillips curve.
+Neo-Keynesian, Old-Keynesian, or Neoclassical Keynesian: This was mainstream macroeconomics from 1936-1980 that used simple the simple models that we still teach in undergraduate education based on things like AS-AD, Hicks’ IS-LM model, and the Phillips curve.

-New-Keynesian: Use the same mathematical modelling techniques as RBC, but add ‘frictions’ like sticky prices to get very similar results as the old Keynesians.
-They just use different methods to come to very similar conclusions.
+New-Keynesian: Use the complicated new mathematical modelling techniques developed by RBC, but add ‘frictions’ like sticky prices to get very similar results as the old Keynesians.
+They use completely different mathematical models and come to very similar conclusions.

-Monetarist Keynesians: Liberal economists usually don’t call themselves monetarists, but Friedman won the intellectual debates over the role of monetary policy and almost all Keynesian economists on the left embrace monetarist solutions as the primary tool for macroeconomic management.
-Keynes himself supported monetary stimulus, so It seems odd that there was ever an intellectual divide between monetarists and Keynesians back in the 1970s.
+Monetarist Keynesians: Liberal economists usually don’t call themselves monetarists, but Friedman won the intellectual debates over the role of monetary policy and almost all liberal economists embrace monetarist solutions as the primary tool for macroeconomic management.
+Keynes himself supported monetary stimulus, so It seems odd that there was ever an intellectual divide back in the 1970s between conservative-leaning monetarists and liberal-leaning Keynesians.

 Agnostic-Apathetic ‘School’: There are a few economists on the left who simply have little opinion about macroeconomic debates because they did not study recessions in graduate school.
 They either chosen to ignore macro in favor of micro or they believed that recessions are not important in comparison with studying economic growth, international trade, or finance.
 I would put Jeffrey Sachs in this camp.
 He is a brilliant liberal development economist who wrote stupid things about the recession because he clearly did not put much thought into it.
 His priorities simply lie elsewhere.
-Unfortunately, Obama has economic advisers who are in this camp like Jack Lew and Tim Geithner, but they were not economists.
+Unfortunately, Obama had economic advisers who are in this camp like Jack Lew and Tim Geithner, but they were not economists.
 They were Wall Street elites.
 They went along with calls for austerity because they thought it was politically popular and they did not prioritize fighting unemployment.
 The big ideological divide in the Obama administration was between the Keynesians at his Council of Economic Advisors and the Wall Street types who didn’t care much about macroeconomics who Obama put in charge of the Treasury.

 PhD programs became divided in the 1970s, first between old Keynesians and monetarists and later between Keynesians and RBC.
 I have never fully understood the old Keynesian-monetarist debate because the two ‘schools’ are so integrated today that I have a hard time imagining why there was ever significant debate between the two.
 Keynes himself had monetarist ideas and the principle monetarist, Milton Friedman had written, “We are all Keynesians now.”
 Friedman wrote that in 1965, which was before the word monetarism had even been coined.
-He recognized the validity of Keynesian thought well before the political debate between the Keynesians (more on the left) and the monetarists (more on the right) peaked in the 1970s.
+He recognized that there was validity in Keynesianism, but macroeconomics is always imperfect and he did a lot to improve Keynesian thought.

 Whereas few undergraduate macroeconomics textbooks even try to explain RBC, there are two RBC graduate-school macro texts written by Ljungqvist, & Sargent and by Stokey, Lucas & Prescott.
 There are also some New Keynesian graduate texts that also teach RBC because RBC is generally just a simplified version of New Keynesian models.